 FL: 28,000 feet

-During the boarding, the captain waved at me enthusiastically from the cockpit window while I stood in line to board from ground, as he recognised me and probably knew what I was doing on Saha B707!
+During the boarding, while I stood in line to board from ground, I noticed The Captain, waving at me enthusiastically from the cockpit window; he had recognised me and probably knew what I was doing on Saha B707!

 Here I am happily standing in front of the B707, ready to re-board.
 Perhaps my last ride (but hopefully not!)